ASAFA POWELL, former world 100m record holder, has asked

-Simpson, 29, has also asked for her
+Simpson, 29, has also asked for her own 18-month suspension to be reduced.

 "The athletes put forward that the offence committed is minor," a CAS statement read.